Spring 2017 Castle Rock Lake Fishing

 Castle Rock Lake

 Castle Rock Lake is known for so many great recreational activities, a fan favorite being the excellent fishing opportunities.
 The lake stretches over 16,000 acres and connects to the Wisconsin River and Petenwell Lake.
-There are ten different boat landings spread along the lake where fishing enthusiasts can begin their adventures with endless opportunities for success.
-The crystal clear waters of Castle Rock Lake provide fishing enthusiasts with clean waters, an opportunity that Learning How To Fish says is critical for the natural reproduction of the many fish species found in the lake.
-Learning How To Fish also found that Castle Rock Lake is known to have higher growth rates than many other lakes found in Wisconsin, something that can be traced back to the clean and fresh waters of Castle Rock Lake.
+There are twelve different boat landings spread along the lake (find them here) where fishing enthusiasts can begin their adventures with endless opportunities for success.
+The crystal clear waters of Castle Rock Lake provide fishing enthusiasts with clean waters, a quality that experts say is critical for the natural reproduction of the many fish species found in the lake.
+Castle Rock Lake is known to have higher growth rates than many other lakes found in Wisconsin, something that can be traced back to the clean and fresh waters of Castle Rock Lake.

 What You Need to Know